alex-noble-1337/Barotrauma-ModManager/README.md

 You can hide warnings about long modlists if they anoy you, in program just change `disablewarnings` to `True`

+### Contact information
+Any other problems ask [Noble](url=discordapp.com/users/307229125083529216) or [github](https://github.com/Milord-ThatOneModder/Barotrauma-ModManager) or my [mail](m1l0rd30467@gmail.com)
+You can reach out to me easiest on discord! (link to my profile)[/url]

 ## Other things to mention:
 This ModManager woudnt be possible without MasonMachineGuns, person with whom co-developed previous shell version.
-Also many thanks for testing and patence of Trusted Seas Barotrauma hosting, and being patient when ModManager was in early stages of development. https://discord.gg/trustedseas
+Also many thanks for testing and patence of Lighthouse Servers Barotrauma hosting, and being patient when ModManager was in early stages of development. https://discord.gg/lighthouse
-Also Chandler because he made trusted seas possible.